 “Doing the work of Mary” is a phrase used by all the Marist founders to characterize the Marist project.
 The idea was that it was Mary’s initiative that inspired Jean-Claude Courveille to work toward the establishment of the Society of Mary, and she helped to make it happen.
 As a result, the Society was Mary’s work and her creation.
 Marists are called to busy themselves with the work of Mary by working to get the Society established—the task for the founding generation—and by maintaining it, so that Mary might impact the Church and the world through the Marists.
 The ministry of Marists is characterized as “doing the work of Mary.”

-A phrase adapted from an article by Fr.
-Jean Coste, Marist historian, “Toward a Marian Vision of Church: Jean-Claude Colin”.
-Fr.
-Colin saw in certain aspects of the Marist spirit, derived from his meditation on Mary in the early Church, a utopian vision of what the Church could be, and thus an ideal that the Marist approach to ministry might help realize.
+“Church with a Marian face” is adapted from a phrase from Marist Historian Fr.
+Jean Coste used in his article, “Toward a Marian Vision of Church: Jean-Claude Colin.”
+Derived from his meditation on Mary in the early Church, Fr.
+Colin saw a utopian vision of what the Church could be based on certain aspects of the Marist spirit.
+This was an ideal that the Marist approach to ministry might help realize.

 Fr.
-Colin once said “our aim is nothing less than to make the whole world Marist.”
-He probably had two things in mind: the potential for the Society of Mary to include everyone in its membership through the Lay branch; and the belief that the Gospel virtues and values of the spirit of Mary, which is the spirit of the Society of Mary, ought to be spread throughout the world.
+Colin once said, “Our aim is nothing less than to make the whole world Marist.”
+He probably had two things in mind—the potential for the Society of Mary to include everyone in its membership through the Lay branch; and the belief that the Gospel virtues and values of the spirit of Mary, which is the spirit of the Society of Mary, ought to be spread throughout the world.

 ...so they must think as Mary, judge as Mary, feel and act as Mary in all things...